AgPipeline/AgPipeline.github.io/transformers/template_rgb_plot.md

 This testing mechanism can also be used to track down issues arising in an active processing pipeline.

 ## Files
-This section provides technical information on the contents of the files found in the [Template RGB Plot repository](https://github.com/AgPipeline/template-rgb-plot).
+This section provides technical information on the contents of the file found in the [repository](https://github.com/AgPipeline/template-rgb-plot).

-This section is not intended to provide information on all of the files in the repository, or to replace or document what is implemented in the code.
+This section is not intended to provide information on all the files in the repository, or to replace or document what is implemented in the code.
 There are files in the repository that conform to convention, such as '.gitignore' and are documented elsewhere.
-It is expected that the contents of the files are sufficiently documented so that external documentation isn't needed (however, it is possible to generate external documentation from the files).
+It is expected that the contents of the files are sufficiently documented so that external documentation isn't needed; this is not to say that there isn't external documentation generated from the source files, only that it's not to be found here.

 ### algorithm_rgb.py <a name="algorithm_rgb" />
 This is the main file for the algorithm implementation.
 Its intent is to keep everything that is specific to the algorithm in one place; to serve as the main entry point.

 However, for more complicated algorithms, it may be necessary to have additional files that support the algorithm.
+This is anticipated and acceptable.

 Note that the default Dockerfile that is [generated](#generate) copies all `.py` files, but not any other file types.